brunokomel/brunokomel.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: ''
+title: 'Bruno Kömel'
 date: 2022-10-24
-type: widget_page ## change this to 'landing' and it will go back to the default
+type: landing ## change this to 'landing' and it will go back to the default

 # sections:
 #   - block: hero